IndEcol/country_converter/CONTRIBUTING.rst

 New properties are added automatically to the CountryConverter class for all columns in this file.
 New classifications must also be added to the README.rst at the section "Classification schemes"

+If you need to parse some data to extract the classification codes, see the example script for parsing the Global Burden of Diseases here: https://gist.github.com/konstantinstadler/dc3583a4674a39def0d4611c095eb788

 Changing the code base
 ----------------------